Designer-driven

 Second Chances Los Angeles Rebrand by Blossom Liu

-School: Art Center College Of Design in Pasadena, United States
+School: Art Center College Of Design

-Instructor: Stephen Serrato
+Instructor: Stephen Serrato, Dana Lixenberg

-The rebrand for Second Chances plays to the vibrant visual language derived from the colorful scenes of South Los Angeles, focusing on creating a strong identity that is relatable for youth who attend, creating a sense of unity and pride.
+The rebrand for Second Chances plays to the vibrant visual language derived from the colourful scenes of South Los Angeles, focusing on creating a strong identity that is relatable for youth who attend, creating a sense of unity and pride.
 The branding emphasizes STEAM (Science, Technology, Engineering, Arts and Math) as a tool to bring awareness of career opportunities to youth in the area.
 The printed collateral and other visual elements of the identity are designed to elevate the importance of providing resources to the youth of LA and inspire bright futures.

-The Cries Of Those Who Vanish Publication by Underline Studio in Toronto, Canada
+The Cries Of Those Who Vanish Publication by Underline Studio

-To honor the strength, courage and conviction of four people who have been working in Latin America to protect the land rights of marginalized people, Underline Studio published The Cries of Those Who Vanish in collaboration with photographer Luis Mora.
-The publication is divided into four posters, each honoring an activist.
+To honour the strength, courage and conviction of four people who have been working in Latin America to protect the land rights of marginalized people, Underline Studio published The Cries of Those Who Vanish in collaboration with photographer Luis Mora.
+The publication is divided into four posters, each honouring an activist.
 Underline sold copies at an opening of an exhibition by Luis Mora at Contact Gallery in Toronto and online.
 The proceeds collected from the publication were donated to the Council of Indigenous Peoples of Honduras, anon-profit that defends communities against logging, dams and mining projects.

 The Transmasculine Survival Guide to HRT by Fisher Michael Ferguson

-School: York/Sheridan Joint Program in Toronto, Canada
+School: York/Sheridan Joint Program

 Project Supervisor: Adam Rallo RGD